artur-s/FsWorkshop/Basics.md

     Launching fireworks...
     val res : unit = ()
     ```
     The `()` is (the only possible) value of type `Unit`.
-It is used for representing lack of information and indicates that the expression (or function) performs a side-effect.
+It is used for representing lack of information and in practice it indicates that the expression (or function) performs a side-effect.

     The `if` statement is also an expression.
 Here it returns a value of type `Unit`.
 As no `else` clause is provided, the expression in `then` has to be of type `Unit`

+    Sequencing expressions

+    Expressions that evaluate to unit `()` can be chanined together placing them in a new line (preserving the same indentation) or using `;` operator.

+    The `;` ignores the expression on the left, evaluates the expression on the right and returns its value.

+    The below examples are equivalent.
+The `res` evaluates to `70150`
+    ```fsharp
+    let res =
+      printf "Provisioning a toster ..."
+      70150
+    ```
+    ```fsharp
+    let res =
+      printf "Provisioning a toster ..." ; 70150
+    ```

+    The first example looks like it contains a code block, but in internally it is two expressions that are sequentially composed using `;`.

+    Every expressions that is not used, passed to or returned from a function, generates a compiler warnings.

   - Type Inference
     - Based on an algorithm called "Hindley-Milner".